Czech driver’s license for foreigners

-Foreigners have two option to obtain a Czech driver’s license.
-Option one is changing your driver’s license from home country for a Czech one.
+Foreigners have two options to obtain a Czech driver’s license.
+Option one is changing your driver’s license from your home country to a Czech one.
 Option two is going through the full process as a first-time driver at a driving school.

 A) Eu Citizens and citizens of some countries who have the agreement with Czech authorities

 EU citizens and citizens of some countries can exchange their driver’s license which was obtained from their home country.
 The most important condition to get a driver’s license exchanged is proof of a 6 months stay in the Czech Republic.
 Be advised, a temporary residency certificate is not proof of a 6-month stay!
 The proof of stay in the Czech Republic can be a lease agreement, bank statement, or work contract for the past 6 months.
 If you are a Trade license holder, you can provide your income tax report from the previous year or health insurance payment statements for the last 6 months.

 Most citizens of third countries should go through the procedure as new drivers.
 According to the current law, you should have 26 hours of driving experience with an accredited driving school instructor, plus a study of theoretical tests.
 You should bring the general letter of health and eligibility of the driver from GP to the school.
 The form can be downloaded here.
 Both these services are provided by the driving school.
 The school will make an appointment for both the tests and the exam.

 If you don’t speak Czech, you can hire a translator for the tests.
 After you pass the tests, you will be able to continue with the second part of the exam which is the driving skills portion.
 After successfully passing the driving skills aspect, you will get an application form with the stamps from school and the examination results.

 After successfully passing these steps, you can apply for your driver’s license.
 The procedure of registration and producing your driver's license takes approximately 20 days.